Find your 1098-T

 All questions concerning tuition costs, student invoices, payments, and payment dates should be directed to the Business Office.

 The Business Office accepts cash, personal checks, money orders, Visa, MasterCard, and Discover.

 Credit card and electronic check payments may be made online using the student portal.

-Beginning with the Spring 2014 semester, Lackawanna College will offer a payment plan to all students who qualify.
+Lackawanna College offers an interest-free payment plan to all students who qualify.

 To sign up for the payment plan, please click here.

 Payment of tuition may be deferred if the student has provided a completed Employer Deferment Form signed by the student’s employer.
 Students are required to pay all fees and any portion of tuition not covered by their employer by the semester due date or at registration.